Chocolate Buttercream Frosting

 • Storing – The frosting can be stored at room temperature, covered and kept away from sunlight and heat, for a few days, kept in an airtight container in the refrigerator for up to a week, and in the freezer for up to a month.
 Let come to room temperature before using.
 Whip, whisk or stir to restore a smooth, fluffy texture.

-Tried this recipe?Let us know how it was!
-Give a star rating and comment below.
+Tried this recipe?Let us know about it!
+Give a star rating & comment below.

 Course: Dessert